Cooperative Student Leadership Experience Pilot

 • Farm Business Management: cooperatives

-The Cooperative Student Leadership Experience Pilot is an educational program for high school students in the Appalachian region.
-The inaugural experience will engage students at the Ohio Valley Career and Technical Center (OVCTC) in Adams County, Ohio.
-During an immersive two-day experience, students will visit The Ohio State University and agricultural cooperative businesses in the region where they will experience college-style learning opportunities, engage in hands-on leadership and team-building activities, discover educational and career paths in agriculture, and connect with cooperative leaders.
-Students will learn about the cooperative as a sustainable marketing and management model for agricultural enterprises.
+The Ohio State University (OSU) College of Food, Agricultural, and Environmental Sciences (CFAES) Center for Cooperatives conducted the Cooperative Student Leadership Experience Pilot, an educational program for high school students in the Appalachian region to learn about cooperative business and careers in agriculture, and develop leadership abilities in young ag leaders.
+The inaugural experience on October 7 and 8, 2019 engaged sixteen students at the Ohio Valley Career and Technical Center (OVCTC) in Adams County, Ohio.
+During an immersive two-day experience, students visited The Ohio State University and agricultural cooperative businesses in the region where they experienced college-style learning opportunities, engaged in hands-on leadership and team-building activities, discovered educational and career paths in agriculture, and connected with cooperative leaders.
+Students learned about the cooperative as a sustainable marketing and management model for agricultural enterprises.

 1. Educate students on the cooperative business model as a sustainable marketing and management model for agricultural enterprises, including farms and agribusinesses.